Mr Peter Fearnhead | Chief Executive Officer

 Thomas was born in South Africa but his family then moved to a farm in Zambia.
 He completed a BA Law and Economics Honours degree at Stellenbosch University.
 He then spent 3 years in Beijing, China as a consultant to business and governments, while also completing a postgraduate Finance degree at Peking University and the Chartered Financial Analyst (CFA) program.
 He is proficient in Mandarin Chinese.
 He spent a further 2 years in Beijing establishing Standard Bank’s China operation, before returning to South Africa to work in the bank’s Energy/Infrastructure and Private Equity teams.
 Thomas joined African Parks in 2013.

-Sophie joined African Parks as Director of Fundraising in Europe, in March 2013 after a 20+ years career in international marketing in the airline industry (KLM Royal Dutch Airlines), microfinance (Goodwell) and various philanthropy related organisations.
-Over the past three years she has focused on the promotion of Corporate Social Responsibility programmes as a marketing consultant with Himmelblau.
+Sophie joined African Parks as Director of Fundraising in Europe, in March 2013 after a 20 year career in international marketing in the airline industry (KLM Royal Dutch Airlines), microfinance (Goodwell) and various philanthropy related organisations.
+Before joining African Parks she has focused on the promotion of Corporate Social Responsibility programmes as a marketing consultant with Himmelblau.
 Sophie graduated from the School for Hotel Management in The Hague and has an MBA from the University of Massachusetts in Amherst, USA.
 Sophie is based in Amsterdam, The Netherlands.